 Nov 2023: This route has now been re-graded as 'for some' due to rough surfaces, frequently flooded western section and steep slopes in places.
 We are working to update the map.

-Route type: For all.
-This is a beautiful woodland walk along the western shore of Derwentwater - OS Explorer Map OL4
+Important note: Due to storm damage to path surfaces this route is not accessible for all so is currently graded as 'for some'.
+This is a beautiful woodland walk along the western shore of Derwentwater - OS Explorer Map OL4.

 Follow the access road to Hawse End, ignoring the signpost to Hawse End jetty.
 The path continues below the main buildings.
 Another signpost for the lakeshore takes you off the tarmac road and through a wide gate.